E-Vivanco/exercise-music-player-react/README.md

 - Use the react ref attribute to get the audio tag from the DOM.
 - Make sure to have only one `<audio>` tag on the entire project, use `ref` to change its src url.

+## Recommendations
+- Use the function `<useFetch>`
+- Don't call the setState function because you will lose the state of the audio tag if the render function is called

 ## 😎 Feeling Confident?

 The following features are not needed for the final solution, but you can develop them if you feel confident enough: